GuidanceOfGrace/CLASSIC-Fallout4/CLASSIC Readme.md

 ===========================================================================
 # CONTENTS & FILES #

-*CLASSIC Readme.md* - The file that you're reading right now.
+**CLASSIC Readme.md** - The file that you're reading right now.

-*CLASSIC Config* - Folder with all files required for *CLASSIC.exe* to run.
+**CLASSIC Data** - Folder with all files and data required for *CLASSIC.exe* to run.
+Needs to be in the same folder with *CLASSIC.exe*.

-*CLASSIC.exe* - Main exe for scanning your crash logs and game files.
+**CLASSIC.exe** - Main exe for scanning your crash logs and game files.
 CLASSIC will automatically grab crash log files from your Script Extender folder and generate AUTOSCAN report files for them.
 After scanning completes, open any *-AUTOSCAN.md* file with a text editor (Notepad++ or similar) and read it.

-*CLASSIC Ignore.txt* - Configuration file for source scripts and the executable where you can add plugin names that you want CLAS to ignore.
+**CLASSIC Ignore.txt** - Configuration file for source scripts and the executable where you can add plugin names that you want CLASSIC to ignore.

-*CLASSIC Settings.yaml* - Configuration file for source scripts and the executable where various CLAS settings can be adjusted.
+**CLASSIC Settings.yaml** - Configuration file for source scripts and the executable where various CLASSIC settings can be adjusted.

-*HOW TO READ CRASH LOGS.pdf* - Document that lists most common Buffout 4 crash log messages and errors, and ways to prevent or fix them.
+**HOW TO READ CRASH LOGS.pdf** - Document that lists most common Buffout 4 crash log messages and errors, and ways to prevent or fix them.

 ===========================================================================
 # HOW TO RUN CLAS FROM MO2 SHORTCUT #